nuxeo/website-styles/SMAKK/README.md

 # To do
-- Make Plus pseudo element selectable
-- Float logos for large testimonials right
-- Install flexslider (replace orbit??)
+- Install flexslider for case studies
-- Case studies
+- Customers dropdown

 # Stuff Added